Best DevOps Tools: 25 Top Options for 2025

 15. Ranorex

-Ranorex is an automated testing tool that allows for testing on both real devices and simulators.
-It’s often claimed as an all-in-one tool for your testing needs due to its capabilities from everything from cross-browser to cross-device testing.
-With all test automation needs packaged together in a single license, it is a great addition to a widespread team or company that tackles different applications.
+Ranorex is an automated testing tool that can test both real devices and simulators.
 Ranorex easily integrates with various tools, from test management (TestRail, SpiraTest, SpiraTeam, etc.) to version control (Git, Subversion, etc.) to Issue & Defect Management (JIRA, Bugzilla, etc.).

 16. PyCharm